Top 5 Small Business Loan Requirements

 - A resume that shows relevant management or business experience

 - Financial projections if you have a limited operating history

-Traditional lenders want proof that the people responsible for running a business are qualified to do so, and part of that proof will be seeing the résumés for you and other principles like owners and executive officers.
-This résumé should be as solid, well-edited and up-to-date as any résumé you’ve ever sent out.
+Traditional lenders want proof that the people responsible for running a business are qualified to do so.
+Part of that proof will be seeing the résumés for you and other principles like owners and executive officers.
+This résumé should be as solid, well-edited, and up to date as any résumé you’ve ever sent out.

 Consider: The purpose of a résumé is to get you the job you want.
 The purpose of this résumé is to get you the job of running the company you want, instead of the company you have.

 Platform lenders don’t look at your traditional résumé, but they will look at your business’ curriculum vitae in terms of performance metrics and social sharing.
 Take time to groom those items as substantially as you would a regular résumé.

 4. Profit and loss statements as a loan requirement

 Like your business plan, you should have up-to-date profit and loss statements.
 You should be using your profit and loss statements as part of a robust monthly “vital signs” check for your business.

 Lenders of all stripes are looking for three things: reliability, professionalism, and ethicality.
 We’ll break them down: